 This can be an email address or a username, or a random ID that you generate once and store somewhere.
 It should always be the same for all the signals you send from a certain instance of the app.
 If you don't supply a user identifier,

 - A Metadata Payload – Metadata is a dictionary

 [String: String]of additional data about your app that might be interesting to analyze.

 TelemetryManagerwill always add the user's OS Version, Platform, Build Number and App Version to the metadata, but you can specify additional info like,

 pizzaModeAnchoviesEnabled(a boolean cast to string).

-See the article What are Signals? for more information about how you can effectively use Signals.
+See the Signals Reference? for more information about how you can effectively use Signals.

 TelemetryManager will send signals as only if your app is compiled as RELEASE build, not in DEBUG mode, so you won't spam signals while developing.

 README.md file for more information on how to send signals.
 For now, let's just send one signal that tells us the app has launched.
 Go to the place where you just added the initialization, and directly below add this line:

 let configuration = TelemetryManagerConfiguration(appID: "YOUR-APP-UNIQUE-IDENTIFIER") TelemetryManager.initialize(with: configuration) TelemetryManager.send("applicationDidFinishLaunching")